bynflow/esplora/README.md

     INSTALL AND RUN
-Filegm is a Python3 application and runs on Linux OS, to start it you need to install python3-tk.
+filegm-gui is a Python3 application and runs on Linux OS, to start it you need to install python3-tk.
 The command to run, for example, on Debian-based systems is as usual: sudo apt-get install python3-tk